-Row Column Heading Description in row 108; (x) commercial real estate in row 109, (xi) other assets in row 110; (xii) defaulted exposures/90 days past due in row 111.
+Row Column Heading Description To note that the adjustments in the risk weighted assets should reflect the changes: (i) in exposures/partial write off deriving from the new level of provisions under the US-GAAP ECL framework and (ii) where relevant, in the risk weights applied to past due loans .
+100 to 111 D, E Banks should provide the breakdown of the risk- weighted assets reported in row 98 under the national rules (column D) and the US-GAAP ECL framework (column E) for the asset classes defined under the standardised approach for credit risk.
+In particular, risk- weighted assets for exposures to: (i) sovereigns are reported in row 100; (ii) non-central government public sector entities (PSEs) in row 101; (iii) multilateral development banks (MDBs) in row 102; (iv) banks in row 103; (v) securities firms and other financial institutions in row 104; (vi) corporates in row 105; (vii) subordinated debt, equity and other capital instruments in row 106; (viii) retail exposures in row 107, ix) residential property in row 108; (x) commercial real estate in row 109, (xi) other assets in row 110; (xii) defaulted exposures/90 days past due in row 111.
 For further details on please refer to the instructions for rows 51 to 62.
-As per row 99, please note that the adjustments in the risk weighted assets should reflect the changes in exposures/partial write off and/or risk weights deriving from the new level of provisions under the US-GAA6 ECL framework.
+As per row 99, please note that the adjustments in the risk weighted assets should reflect the changes in exposures/partial write off and/or risk weights deriving from the new level of provisions under the US-GAAP ECL framework.
 C4) Additional breakdown for IFRS banks o nly 116 D to G Total Total amount of accounting provisions under the ECL framework split between SA and IRB portfolios are reported here.
 Banks are not expected to fill in these cells given that they are automatically linked to the relevant panels C1 (SA portfolio, in cells D50, F50, and G50) and C2 (IRB portfolio in cell D72).
 117 D to G Of which recognised against OCI under IFRS 9 The amount of accounting provisions under the ECL recognised against the accumulated other comprehensive income (OCI) should be reported here.
-Banks are expected to report in cell D117 the amount referred to credit exposures under the IRB while in cell E117 the amount referred to credit exposures under the SA.
-In addition, in cells F117 and G117 the breakdown between the general and specific provisions for exposures under the SA is provided.
-To note that the sum between F117 and G117 should correspond to E117.
+Banks are expected to report in cell D117 the amount referred to credit exposures under the IRB while in cell E117 the amount referred to credit exposures under the IRB while in cell SA.
+In addition, in cells F117 and G117 the breakdown between the general and specific provisions for paragraph 75 the risk weights applied to unsecured portion of past due loans (net of specific provisions) for more than 90 days may change based on the level of specific provisions.
+For more details please refer to the Basel framework and the national rules applied in the relevant jurisdiction.